hornos/flock2/README.md

     flock2 play @@test secure
     flock2 reboot @@test

+## Creating CLoud Stack Templates
+Create a CentOS template and group it to `template` in VirtualBox:

+    vbox template centos-template

+Create an inventory (.inventory/template.ansible):

+    [template]
+    centos-template ansible_ssh_host=10.1.1.10 ansible_connection=paramiko

+Bootstrap the machine:

+    flock2 kick centos65-template @centos-template 10.1.1.10 centos-template

+Start the servers and the machine:

+    flock2 http
+    flock2 boot
+    vbox start centos-template

+Reboot with disk:

+    vbox cycle centos-template with disk

+Switch to the template inventory and start cheffing :)

+    flock2 on template
+    flock2 secure /template
+    vbox snap centos-template secure

+Optionally, at this point you can prepare the template for upload:

+    flock2 play @@template template
+    flock2 shutdown @@template
+    vbox snap centos-template template

+    vbox upload centos-template <ALLOW>

 ## VLAN 888
 Enable PXE Boot on the Eth1 (vlan888) interface and start the boot process.
 Exit from Dell DRAC: [,./].